 Dave demonstrates how to add testing capabilities to your PCB panel for easier production testing.
 Using an example of his new uCurrent design, and also a commercial product designed to be automatically ATE tested.

-Simple technique to make PCB using laser printer and household iron.
+Video tutorial DIY Printed circuit board PCB thermal method, Simple technique to make PCB using laser printer and household iron.